01 / 10

 Thesis

 The sound money thesis says: given that the monetary system you are embedded in will be debased over time, and given that the rate of debasement is accelerating as the debt levels that require servicing grow, the rational strategy is to hold wealth in instruments that cannot be debased.
-Not because you are predicting a specific collapse event at a specific time — that kind of precision is not possible in complex systems — but because the direction of travel is clear and the insurance cost of holding hard assets is low relative to the risk of being fully exposed to monetary debasement when it accelerates.
+Not because you are predicting a specific collapse event at a specific time — but because the direction of travel is clear and the insurance cost of holding hard assets is low relative to the risk.

 The Austrian economists who developed the theoretical foundation for this analysis — Mises, Hayek, Rothbard — were largely dismissed as ideologues during the decades when the dollar standard provided relative monetary stability.
 The post-2008 period changed the terms of the debate.
-The Federal Reserve's balance sheet expansion from $900 billion to $9 trillion, the European Central Bank's negative interest rate policy, Japan's yield curve control effectively nationalizing the bond market, the post-COVID inflation spike that governments initially denied and then attributed to supply chain disruption while continuing to expand money supply — these are not fringe Austrian predictions.
-They are documented events in the mainstream financial record that vindicate the core Austrian prediction: that central banks will always err toward monetary expansion, and that the consequences will be exactly the distortions Austrian theory predicted.
+The Federal Reserve's balance sheet expansion from $900 billion to $9 trillion, the European Central Bank's negative interest rate policy, Japan's yield curve control effectively nationalizing the bond market, the post-COVID inflation spike — these are documented events in the mainstream financial record that vindicate the core Austrian prediction.

-The Bitcoin Standard, The Road to Serfdom, Human Action, Man Economy and State — these texts are not theoretical curiosities.
-They are the analytical framework for understanding the monetary environment you are currently living in.
+The Bitcoin Standard, The Road to Serfdom, Human Action, Man Economy and State — these texts are the analytical framework for understanding the monetary environment you are currently living in.
 The question they all converge on is the same: given that the state will expand the money supply to serve its own interests, what do you do?
 The answer was always some form of the same thing: hold your wealth in instruments the state cannot inflate.
 Gold was the historical answer.
 Bitcoin is the digital-age answer.
 Monero is the answer for those who also value the privacy that cash used to provide.
-The money war is not about ideology.
-It is about the practical question of how you preserve what you have earned against systematic institutional debasement.

 10 / 10